Astros’ Altuve ‘surprised’ by Correa’s signing with Twins

 Altuve didn’t foresee Correa signing with the Minnesota Twins.

 “I was surprised.
-I wasn’t expecting that,” Altuve said Sunday.
+I wasn’t expecting that,” Altuve said.
 “Obviously we’re going to miss him.
 He’s a great player and a great guy inside the clubhouse.
 He was one of our leaders.”

-Correa reached a $105.3 million, three-year deal with the Twins on Friday night.
+Correa reached a three-year, $105.3 million deal with the Twins.
 The shortstop had been the most coveted free agent remaining on the market.

 Altuve, a seven-time All-Star and the 2017 AL MVP, and Correa, a two-time All-Star, were mainstays in the middle of Houston’s defense and at the top of the order since 2015.
 The duo helped lead the Astros to their lone World Series title in 2017 and return trips to the Series in 2019 and 2021.